Ellie Taylor: Career

 In 2019, her half-hour stand-up special Cravings was released on Netflix as part of Comedians of the World.

 Taylor has also been a guest on 8 Out of 10 Cats, Pointless Celebrities, Insert Name Here, QI, The Last Leg, Big Brother's Bit on the Side, and Show Me the Funny.
 In 2011, she won Company magazine's Lady HaHa title.
 In 2012, she replaced Jenny Frost as the presenter of Snog Marry Avoid? on BBC Three.
 She was one of the team leaders on the comedy panel show Fake Reaction.
 In 2013, she appeared in an episode of the HBO mockumentary series Family Tree.

 In 2019, she again became a fill-in presenter on Heart, this time for Amanda Holden, on the national breakfast show alongside regular host Jamie Theakston.

 In December 2019, it was announced that Taylor would step down from her Heart FM show to focus on her TV commitments.
 However, her podcast with Anna Whitehouse, Ellie & Anna Have Issues, is still released every Tuesday.

 In July 2021, Taylor published her debut book My Child and Other Mistakes: How to ruin your life in the best way possible, which became a Sunday Times bestseller.

 In August 2022, she was revealed as a contestant on the twentieth series of Strictly Come Dancing.
 Taylor and her professional dance partner Johannes Radebe were eliminated in Week 10 after losing the dance off to Fleur East and Vito Coppola.

+In 2025, Taylor was the guest co-presenter for Pointless, appearing in the last nine episodes of series 32 and the first two episodes of series 33.

 Personal life

-Taylor married reporter Phil Black in London in 2014 and has one daughter.
+Taylor married reporter Phil Black in London in 2014 and has two children.